securingsam/autotag/README.md

 Commit messages are parsed for keywords via schemes.
 Schemes influence the tag selection according to a set of rules.

+Custom prefix: `short:"a" long:"version-prefix" description:"VersionPrefix to use" default:"v" `

 Schemes are specified using the `-s/--scheme` flag:

 ### Scheme: Autotag (default)